RookieOven/rookieoven/_posts/2016-07-27-Happy-Birthday-Open-Tech.md

 ---
-title: 'Happy Birthday Open Tech Calendar'
+title: Happy Birthday Open Tech Calendar
 author: 7
 layout: post
 description: We have a special shout out to Open Tech Calendar to wish them a Happy 4th Birthday!
 In a short time it has become an indispensable community resource.